back to the MAIN INDEX

 the remains called Marius' Trophies

-It was once believed to be a branch of the Aqua Iulia, but due to the height of its specus now experts mantain that it could have been reached either by the Aqua Claudia or by the Anio Novus.
+It is traditionally believed to be a branch of the Aqua Iulia; but due to the height of its specus, some suggest that it might have been connected either to the Aqua Claudia or to the Anio Novus.

-The aforesaid ruins now stand in the gardens of piazza Vittorio Emanuele.
-The fountain they belonged to has been identified as the nymphaeum of Alexander Severus, but its popular name is Marius' Trophies, after the original decorations that once stood on its sides, featuring barbaric weapons, shields and armour.
-By tradition, they were believed to celebrate the victories of general Marius Gaius against barbaric populations (101-102 BC).
+The aforesaid remains now stand in the gardens of piazza Vittorio Emanuele.
+The fountain they once belonged to has been identified as the nymphaeum built by emperor Alexander Severus, whose popular name is Marius' Trophies, after two groups that once decorated its sides, featuring weapons, shields and armour, taken from barbaric tribes as trophies of war.
+More details can be found in the Fountains monograph.

 THE ARCH OF SIXTUS V, OR PEARS ARCH